SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 5 – Scheduled Task Created
 **MITRE Technique:** T1053.005 – Scheduled Task

+Registry event data is searched for TaskCache entries to detect persistence mechanisms.
+This highlights the attacker’s creation of the MicrosoftUpdateSync scheduled task.

 **Finding:** Scheduled Task `MicrosoftUpdateSync` was created for persistence.
 **KQL Query Used:**